-- Why controls access to data?
+- Who controls access to data?

 - How is security documented?

 - Will people have encrypted laptops?

 - Is the storage HIPAA compliant?

 - Are data being backed up regularly?

-- How is data being moved securely between researchers?
+- How are data being moved securely between researchers?

-Failure to address these questions can doom a proposal.
+Failure to address these questions adequately can doom a proposal.